 TIA'M Vita B3 Source Serum Review

 This post contains affiliate links.
-Product provided by Picky.
+Product won in a giveaway.

 Hyperpigmentation is the bane of my existence.
 I don’t mind and even like freckles, but age spots and other discoloration is where I draw the line.
 For years now I’ve been successfully addressing pigmentation on my face - watch this video for my best tips.

 Niacinamide is one of the superstar ingredients when it comes to evening out the skin tone, improving the appearance of pores and even holding back some fine lines and wrinkles.
 I’ve been using TIA'M Vita B3 Source, which combines niacinamide and arbutin in one powerful formula.
-I won it through Picky (highly recommend that app.
-Sign up here using invitation code 982961C6).
+I won it.
 It’s also available on Amazon, Jolse, Stylevana (use INF10KBH until the end of Oct 2021 for a discount) and YesStyle (save with reward code KBHOBBIT).

 How to use: